Visit Us

 Dawn light flushes the Olympic Mountains, viewed from the Nisqually Delta.

-National Wildlife Refuges offer us a chance to unwind from the stresses of daily life and reconnect with our natural surroundings.
-Open every day sunrise to sunset, Billy Frank Jr. Nisqually National Wildlife Refuge, just off Interstate 5 in Olympia, Washington, will immerse visitors into the diverse habitats of the Nisqually River Delta to hear the cacophony of bird songs and observe wildlife in their natural environment.
-Year-round trails offer visitors different wildlife viewing opportunities with each season and tidal stage.
+The grounds are open every day sunrise to sunset, the office 9-4 Monday-Friday, and the visitor center 9-4 Wednesday-Sunday.
+National wildlife refuges offer us a chance to unwind from the stresses of daily life and reconnect with our natural surroundings.
+We are located just off Interstate 5 in Olympia, Washington, where you can immerse yourself in the diverse habitats of the Nisqually River Delta, hear the cacophony of bird songs, and observe wildlife in their natural environment.
+Year-round trails offer different wildlife viewing opportunities with each season and tidal stage.
 To make the most of your visit, start at the Norm Dicks Visitor Center where refuge volunteers will help you plan your time and provide recent wildlife sightings.
-Exhibits in the center is a good overview of the Nisqually River Watershed, the wildlife, and the habitats they support.
+Exhibits in the center offer a good overview of the Nisqually River watershed, the wildlife, and the habitats found here.

 Limited on time?